nickredding/cordova-plugin-apple-watch-link/README.md

 		{ state: <state>, complication: <Boolean>, isPaired: <Boolean>,
 			isAppInstalled: <Boolean>, directoryURL: <string> }
 	watchLink.applicationState.state
-		false: Watch is not available, or the application is not not running or suspended watchLink.watchApplicationActive: The watchOS app is running in foreground and responding to events
+		false: Watch is not available, or the application is not running or suspended
+		watchLink.watchApplicationActive: The watchOS app is
-		watchLink.watchApplicationInactive: The watchOS app is running in foreground but not yet responding to events
+			running in foreground and responding to events watchLink.watchApplicationInactive: The watchOS app is
+		running in foreground but not yet responding to events watchLink.watchApplicationBackground: The watchOS app is
-		watchLink.watchApplicationBackground: The watchOS app is running in the background watchLink.applicationState.complication
+			running in the background
+	watchLink.applicationState.complication
 		true: complication is enabled
 		false: complication is not enabled